scottwallacesh/concourse-terraform/README.md

 these tasks will run `dumb-init` as the entry point and then run the `consul-wrapper` script, which will:

+- start dnsmasq, forwarding requests for `*.consul`
 - start the consul agent
 - join a cluster
 - run the terraform phase
-- on error, or success, gracefully leave the cluster
+- on error, or success, leave the cluster and stop dnsmasq

 they also include an additional optional input called `consul-certificates` which can be used to provide certificate files during authentication